Going zero-waste: the meaning

 You can read about the deforestation in the Amazon rainforest…

-But until it’s the trees in your own back garden that are being cut down, it’s hard to grasp the devastating impact.
+But until it’s the trees in your own back garden that are being cut down, it’s hard to grasp the devastating impact. (btw, did you ever think about switching to an electric lawn mower?
+Coupled with renewable energy, it’s the perfect companion for a green garden)

 Our environment needs protecting.